akshay18-29/TFS-task-1/README.md

 # TFS-task-1
-supervised learning for prediction of percentage on the basis of study hours of student
+supervised learning for prediction of percentage on the basis of study hours of student using linear regression model